-First impression with the Tenlog D3 Pro
+First print with the Tenlog D3 Pro

-And here is finally the first print made with the printer, using the filament supplied with the printer!
+And here is the first print made with the printer, using the filament supplied with the printer!
 The result is relatively clean.

-Here are other prints made with the Tenlog D3 Pro printer, using PLA, Silk, PETG, and also TPU filament.
+Here are some other prints made with the Tenlog D3 Pro printer, using PLA, Silk, PETG, and also TPU filament.

 Overall these prints are very clean.

-And finally, will I recommend this 3D printer?
+To conclude, would I recommend this 3D printer?